NCCR-SYNAPSY/neurodatapub/docs/gui.rst

 2. Configure input and outputs directories
 ===========================================

-You can select or reconfigure your input BIDS directory and the directory of the output Datalad dataset in the first tab of the `NeuroDataPub Assistant`.
+You can select or reconfigure your input dataset directory, its format (BIDS / non-BIDS) and the directory of the Datalad dataset that will be created in the first tab of the `NeuroDataPub Assistant`.

 .. figure:: images/neurodatapub_main_window.png
     :align: center